 Q. Can I park in any lot with a visitor parking permit?
+What are the zone numbers for each campus when using the ParkMobile App?

 A. They are open to EVERYONE for use as long as you pay the parking meters located in the visitor spaces.
+You can also use the ParkMobile App in any of the campuses.

 Q. I received a parking ticket from your college but I’ve never been there before, what can I do?